 If you control competing vegetation, reduce deer impacts, and take into consideration the light requirements of the species you are trying to regenerate, you will be successful in establishing and sustaining new forests.

-Mr. David Jackson, Penn State Extension
+~Mr. David Jackson, Penn State Extension

 Putting It into Practice

-C-D-L practices have become central to managing our public forests.
+C-D-L practices are central to managing our public forests.
 Deer exclosures are common in state and national forests as well as state game lands.
 Herbicide treatments, clearcuts, shelterwoods, and other forest management practices that address C-D-L are also common.
 Unfortunately, the sustainable forest management practices used by public agencies are not occurring in many private forests.
 This is cause for concern.

-Pennsylvania has vast forest resources—17 million acres.
+Pennsylvania has vast forest resources--17 million acres.
 The amount of public forestland is actually small compared to the amount of forestland owned by private citizens (see Figure 1).
 Every day, private forest landowners make decisions that affect future forest values.
 Critical among these decisions is the need to ensure that we are regenerating hardwood forests.
 The 1995 Pennsylvania study revealing that 47 percent of private forest harvests are not sustainable is a benchmark for the future.
-If forest owners manage forest resources to meet today’s needs without compromising the needs of future generations, all harvest sites will be sustainable.
+If forest owners manage forest resources to meet today's needs without compromising the needs of future generations, all harvest sites will be sustainable.
 In this way, we will: